Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/manage_commands.md

 ---

-    title: Manage commands
+    title: "Manage commands"
-    linkTitle: Manage commands
+    linkTitle: "Manage commands"
     weight: 180

----
-This section describes all of the command available to manage your Transfer CFT product.
+---This section describes all of the command available to manage your Transfer CFT product.

 ## Standard commands